 Among the martial arts, Gun Fu stands unique in its broad emphasis on evolving mind,

 At Ironcrane Dojo, I have attempted to share training concepts in an "archetypical" format.
 Many of the articles and lessons are tailored to trigger responses within you, hopefully inspiring

 It brings to mind the Chinese proverb about providing the people with fish or showing them how to fish for themselves.
-I was blessed with many great teachers and masters, both in Karate and
+I was blessed with many great teachers and masters, both in Karate

-delicate balance between growth in martial arts skills, and full actualization of the individual.
+the delicate balance between growth in martial arts skills, and full actualization of the individual.

 With that continuing objective, we are now going to consider our concept of "Mental Gun Fu."

 looking to move more efficiently in responding to the unknown.

 Perhaps we should pause momentarily to consider the matter of resistance.
 If I asked you to walk a mile (four times around a football field), you'd say,

 "No Sweat!" and 7-9 minutes later, you'd return asking, "What next?".
 If I asked you to walk the same mile, dragging your right foot on the ground the whole way, you might collapse before we met again that

 day.
-Ultimately, that's what resistance does...if it's associated with your movement...it's working against you.
+Ultimately, that's what resistance does.
+If it's associated with your movement, it's working against you.
 If the time to strike is when the opportunity presents itself, resistance within means lost

 opportunity.
 Elsewhere, I'll talk about the physical aspect of resistance (ratcheting).
 Here our focus will be mental resistance.